Usher brought a career-spanning performance to Charlotte with grand production, dazzling choreography and theatrics

 Taking some time to soak in the love, he started strolling down the side of the stage in a bright red fur coat, connecting with as many fans as possible with “There Goes My Baby.”
 He serenaded adoring fans up close and personal halfway through his trek, then fed cherries to fans as he walked up the steps to the smaller platform to loud cheers and laughs.
 Usher bucks flew in the sky as he and his curvaceous dancers created an Atlanta strip club fully equipped with poles to DaBaby’s “Suge.”
 Performing “My Boo” in front of a swarming crowd before moseying back to the main stage, he catwalked with his vixen “supermodel” for “Bad Girl” in a sea of red lights.

 With the evening’s final wardrobe change back in modern street clothes, the transfixing synths for “Yeah!” brought out a cavalcade of dancers and roller skaters performing an impressive routine, although the crowd didn’t really seem into it.
 Maybe the over-commercialization of the song in the mid-to-late 2000s has finally taken its toll.
 Nonetheless it was entertaining, as was Usher’s two-hour long set.
-It was victory lap worthy for one of the greatest performers since Michael Jackson, and a marvel in modern day music.
+It was a victory lap worthy for one of the greatest performers since Michael Jackson, and a marvel in modern day music.

 View this post on Instagram